EthanSpleefan/FoundationX-Manager/README.md

-# AutoResizer-DigitalOcean
+# DigitalOcean Discord Bot
- Auto resize for digital ocean droplets using API
+ A discord bot to manage digital ocean droplets from discord using the Discord bot API and the Digital Ocean API.